top of page

 Newborns: THE FIRST WEEK

-As with most things brand new, this is most definitely the honeymoon in many cases, especially if it’s your first baby.
+As with most things brand new, this is most definitely the honeymoon, especially if it’s your first baby.
 Hopefully you have a close family member or friend helping you and if you are choosing to breastfeed be sure to start early and often in those first hours after delivery to promote adequate milk production.
 In between feedings try to sleep, allow your body to heal from delivery, and bond with your baby.

-Although not what all families choose, The American Academy of Pediatricians recommends sharing a room with your newborn baby in the form of a separate crib or approved bassinet close to the parent’s bed, without pillows or blankets (a snug swaddle is a good idea), and placing your baby on his or her back for sleep.
+Although not what all families choose, The American Academy of Pediatrics (AAP) recommends sharing a room with your newborn baby in the form of a separate crib or approved bassinet close to the parent’s bed, without pillows or blankets (a snug swaddle is a good idea), and placing your baby on his or her back for sleep.
 Avoid over-bundling and overheating your newborn and never fall asleep while propped up in a chair or couch holding your baby.
+The AAP safe sleep guidance changes sometimes, so we suggest reviewing the recommendations on their safe sleep site.

 Newborns: Weeks 0-6: Overview